-When you consider the protein-boosting effect of the dried peas and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the dried peas, lentils and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Simply Nourish Limited Ingredient Diet is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Simply Nourish Limited Ingredient Diet is a grain-free dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Simply Nourish Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Simply Nourish.
 If there are no recalls listed in this section, we have not yet reported any events.

 The Dog Food Advisor is privately owned and is not affiliated (in any way) with pet food manufacturers.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) when readers click over to their website from ours.
 This policy helps support the operation of our blog and keeps access to all our content free to the public.

 For more information, please visit our Disclaimer and Disclosure page.